DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 ### Sony PlayStation 3

+On Android there are three ways to add PS3 games to ES-DE, by adding game serial files, by adding game directories directly to the `~/ROMs/ps3` folder and interpreting these as files, and by adding ISO files to the `~/ROMs/ps3` folder.

-There are three ways to add PS3 games to ES-DE, by using shortcuts, by adding game serial files and by adding game directories directly to the ~/ROMs/ps3 folder and interpreting these as files.
+On desktop operating systems there are also three ways to add PS3 games to ES-DE, by using shortcuts, by adding game serial files and by adding game directories directly to the `~/ROMs/ps3` folder and interpreting these as files.
 Shortcuts is generally the way to go as they're easier to setup.
 Launching as directories also doesn't work for HDD/pkg games unless you symlink from the internal RPCS3 directory structure.
 So another benefit with shortcuts and game serials is consistency as both HDD/pkg games and disc-based games will be setup in the same manner.
 This also means that the same RPCS3 emulator entry can be used to launch every game.
 The drawback to using shortcuts is that they're not portable, if you change the location of RPCS3 or your games, you need to manually update the shortcut files as well.

-Be aware that if you still want to have games installed using the directory method, then you will need to change to the alternative emulator _RPCS3 Directory (Standalone)_ or you won't be able to launch these games.
+Be aware that if you want to have games installed using the directory method, then you will need to change to the alternative emulator _aPS3e Directory (Standalone)_ on Android and _RPCS3 Directory (Standalone)_ on desktop operating systems, or you won't be able to launch these games.
 As is the case for all alternative emulator entries, this can be configured system-wide or on a per-game basis.

 If using the Flatpak release of RPCS3 on Linux and your games are stored on an external device (such as a memory card), then you need to give RPCS3 the necessary permissions.
 The easiest way to do this is by using [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
 The option you need to enable is _All system files_ in the _Filesystem_ section.

-Apart from this you need to install the PS3 system firmware to use the emulator, but that is described in the RPCS3 documentation.
+Apart from this you need to install the PS3 system firmware to use the emulator, but that is described in the aPS3e and RPCS3 documentation.

-**Method 1, shortcuts**
+**Shortcuts**

+_This method is only available on desktop operating systems_

 First install your games inside RPCS3, then right click on each entry and select _Manage Game_ followed by _Create Desktop Shortcut_.
 On Windows this will create shortcuts with the .lnk extension, on macOS they will have the .app extension and on Linux they will have the .desktop extension.